BlauGroup/RNMC/Installation.md

 ## Makefile
 On a machine with system versions of GSL and sqlite, the executables can be built with a makefile.
 There are makefiles inside the `GMC`, `NPMC`, or `LGMC` folders.

+Executables for all modules (`GMC`, `NPMC` and `LGMC`) can be created with the `build.sh` script.
+This will create a new directory, `build`, and place all executables inside that.

-To make an executable for `GMC`, `NPMC` or `LGMC` first enter that folder to use the makefile.
+Alternatively, one can make executables individually for each module.
+First enter that folder to use the makefile.
 To create an executable, use make and then the name of the module.
+The current makefiles will create the executable inside a build directory so please ensure there is a build directory prior to running this command.

 For example, to use `GMC`: